Application Dependencies Dashboard Tool

 • Import: When a module imports another module.

 By default, the table displays the first 10 dependencies.
-Using the pagination buttons below the table, you can view more entries.
+Use the pagination buttons below the table to view more entries.

-You can have many application modules in your environment, so the dashboard has built-in filters to help locate specific ones.
-You can use some or all the filters at the same time, depending on how specific you want to be.
-The dashboard lets you filter by either module of the dependency relationship.
-You can also filter for modules that import another module.
-Or, filter those that are performing a remote execute with another module.
+Your environment may contain many application modules.
+The dashboard includes built-in filters to help you locate specific ones.
+Use some or all the filters at the same time, depending on how narrow you want the results.
+Filter by either module in the dependency relationship, for modules that import another module, or for modules performing a remote execute with another module.
 As you enter text into the fields, matches display automatically.

 Let's examine the dashboard's filters: